 Renovation of the theater area in 1997 reconfigured the seating from a three-quarter round into a more proscenium arrangement.
 The cast iron and wood seats, which came from an old theater in Montana for the remodeling in 1983, were refinished and reupholstered.
 Aisle lighting and a new stage floor were also installed.

 The overpowering theme of the building has been its durability.
 In 1920 the architect and local residents said it would last for fifty years.
-In 1997, at seventy-seven years, it is restored and preserved, and continues to serve the community.
+In 2017, at ninety-seven years, it is restored and preserved, and continues to serve the community as a local theater.

 Gardinier, Vaughn.
 6127 South Lakeview Street, Littleton, Colo.
 Telephone interview, July 1997.